Subtropical storm Ana forms in Atlantic Ocean near Bermuda | Science-Environment

 - United States

-Subtropical storm Ana formed in the Atlantic Ocean early Saturday, according to the National Hurricane Centre.
+The first named storm of the season is posing no threat to land and is expected to dissipate in a few days.
+The National Hurricane Center in Miami says Subtropical Storm Ana is drifting east over the Atlantic Ocean after bringing rain to Bermuda.

-Ana was located about 320 kilometers northeast of Bermuda with maximum sustained winds of 45 mph (75 kph), the hurricane center said in a 5 am (local time) advisory.
+Ana was located about 175 miles (280 kilometers) northeast of Bermuda with maximum sustained winds of 45 mph (75 kph), the hurricane center said in an 11 a.m. advisory.
+It was moving west at 3 mph (almost 5 kph).

 The system was expected to continue its slow and erratic motion, and then dissipate in a few days, forecasters said.